YDub12/project-one-final/README.md

 ## Deployment
 - The site was deployed to GitHub pages.
 - I used the method shown in the love running project
+- Settings, selecting the source section drop down menu and sellecting master

+A link to the live version can be found at the top of the page as well as [here](https://ydub12.github.io/project-one-final/)
 ## Credits

 ### Media